Sixth National Government of New Zealand: 2025

 On 9 February, Luxon and Willis announced that the Government would replace its Active Investor Plus visa to with two new investment visa categories in order to attract wealthy investors to New Zealand.
 First, the "Growth" category focuses on higher-risk investments in New Zealand and comes with a minimum deposit of NZ$5 million over a three-year period.
 Second, the "Balanced" category focuses on mixed and lower risk developments including property, and comes with a minimum deposit of NZ$10 over a five-year period.
 Other changes include broadening the scope for investments and removing the English language requirement.
 On 10 February, the Government released its first quarterly action plan for 2025 which included easing investor visa requirements, hosting an international investment summit in mid-March 2025, launching a minerals strategy, introducing roadside drug testing and rolling out phonics checks in primary schools.
 On 12 February 2025, Jones announced that the Government was proposing changes to the Quota Management System including excluding ship camera footage from Official Information Act requests.

-On 19 February, Stanford confirmed that the Government had established an NZ$2 million dual purpose fund to honour children who had died in care in unmarked graves and support community initiatives for abuse survivors as part of efforts to address its abuse in care commitments.
+On 19 February, Stanford confirmed that the Government had established a NZ$2 million dual purpose fund to honour children who had died in care in unmarked graves and support community initiatives for abuse survivors as part of efforts to address its abuse in care commitments.
 On 25 February, Stanford confirmed that the Government would ease residency rules to address a national shortage of primary school teachers.
 On 26 February, Goldsmith and McKee confirmed that Government would introduce legislation expanding citizen's arrest powers to combat retail crime.
 That same day, Peters met with Chinese Foreign Minister Wang Yi in Beijing to raise concerns about Chinese naval exercises in the Tasman Sea.
 On 27 February, Goldsmith confirmed that the Government would introduce legislation to extend the parliamentary term from three to four years, subject to a referendum.

 On 3 March, Luxon and Health Minister Brown launched a two-year program to recruit 100 overseas-trained doctors to address a national shortage of doctors.
 On 6 March, Brown confirmed the Government would lower the bowel screening eligibility age range from 60 to 58 years, using funding from a cancelled programme established by the previous Labour government to lower the eligibility age for Māori and Pasifika New Zealanders from 60 to 50.
 On 7 March, Brown announced a major overhaul of Health New Zealand including reinstating its leadership board, decentralisation and promoting private-public partnership.

 On 12 March, Economic Growth Minister Willis proposed scrapping 24 procurement rules for government contracts and introducing a new economic benefits test.
 On 13 March, the Government held an Infrastructure Investment Summit in Auckland to generate international investment in New Zealand's infrastructure.